NordicESMhub/NorESM_user_workshop_2021/content/virtual_machine.md

 :label: Contain
 Once inside the container explore, navigate through the folders, try to create new files in the home directory (**/home/ubuntu**), for instance create a file called **text.txt** with some text in it, what happens?

-Now exit the container try to see whether the **text.txt** file is accessible on the host
+Now exit the container and try to see whether the **text.txt** file is accessible on the host

 ```